rockstor/rockstor-rpmbuild/README.md

 ## Build the RPM/SRPM

-Both the regular RPM, and it's source variant (SRPM) can be build with a single command.
+Both the regular RPM, and its source variant (SRPM) can be build with a single command.

 ```shell
 # Current dir must be that of the spec file: